mieweb/docs/content/functions/quality-of-care/measures/quality-measures-list/cms-128-anti-depressant-medication-management.md

 </tr>
 <tr>
 <td><strong>Denominator Exclusions</strong></td>
-<td>Patients who were actively on an antidepressant medication in the 105 days prior to the Index Prescription Start Date.Exclude patients who are in hospice care for any part of the measurement period.</td>
+<td>Patients who were actively on an antidepressant medication in the 105 days prior to the Index Prescription Start Date.
+Exclude patients who are in hospice care for any part of the measurement period.</td>
 </tr>
 <tr>
 <td><strong>Numerator</strong></td>